-The next review date and loss of street time sanction may be based on but not limited to the inmate's behavior while on supervision, previous violations/non-compliance this admission and behaviors indicating an intention to re-offend.
+The next review date and loss of street time sanction may be based on but not limited to the inmate's behavior while on supervision, previous violations/non-compliance with this admission and behaviors indicating an intention to reoffend.
 Time that has lapsed in between revocations will also be taken into consideration.

-Jail time and detainment time can be considered when determining the amount of street time to take as a sanction and if they turned themselves in (TSI) prior to their apprehension.
-Absconding time can be taken up to amount of days absconded.
+Jail time and detainment time can be considered when determining the amount of street time to take as a sanction and if they turned themselves in (TSI) before their apprehension.
+Absconding time can be taken up to number of days absconded.

-This document or its application shall not bind the Board, Director or designee.
+This document or its application shall not bind the Board, Director, or designee.
 Neither this document nor its application may be the basis for establishing a constitutionally protected liberty or due process interest in any prisoner.

-Updated 12/18/2020
+Updated 11/07/2023